rearc-data/fred-employees-total-nonfarm/README.md

 `DATE, PAYEMS`

-The `PAYEMS` column represents the amount of vehicles sold at the time of the corresponding `date`.
+The `PAYEMS` column represents the amount of employees in the U.S. at the time of the corresponding `date`.

 ## More Information